lolepezy/rpki-prover/README.md

 Implementation of the [RPKI relying party software](https://rpki.readthedocs.io/en/latest/rpki/using-rpki-data.html) with the focus on a reasonable compromise between resource utilisation and ease of introducing changes.

 Some of the decisions about the architecture and general flow are documented in ./doc/*.md files.
-Issues are tracked [here](https://github.com/lolepezy/rpki-prover/issues).
+Issues are tracked [here](https://github.com/lolepezy/rpki-prover/issues), any questions can be asked there as well.

 Implemented features are